Our Approach

 Moving toward professionalization

-As Massachusetts Medical Interpreter Training has evolved at UMass Chan Medical School, our team has recognized the need for standardization and certification of trained interpreters.
+As the Massachusetts Medical Interpreter Training program has evolved at ForHealth Consulting at UMass Chan Medical School, our team has recognized the need for standardization and meeting the national certification criteria for interpreters.

-Although there is currently no official standard for certifying medical interpreters, our Fundamentals of Medical Interpreting course is designed to produce well-trained, effective medical interpreters.
+Interpreters can get nationally certified through CCHI or NBCMI at present.
+Our Fundamentals of Medical Interpreting course is designed to produce well-trained, effective medical interpreters and satisfy the course hour requirement required by these certifying boards.
 Individuals who complete our training program received a certificate of completion.
 All of our participatory courses prepare students to meet the Standards of Practice developed by the National Council on Interpreting in Health Care (NCIHC).

 Participants in the course gain an understanding of the following:

-- Interpersonal skills needed in clinical settings and emergency situations through role-play scenarios
+• Interpreting skills needed in clinical settings and emergency situations through role-play scenarios.